cronie-crond/cronie/readme.md

 And why cronie? [http://www.urbandictionary.com/define.php?term=cronie]

 # Download
-Latest released version is 1.5.2.
+Latest released version is 1.5.4.

 User visible changes:

-- crontab: Use temporary file name that is ignored by crond.
+Release 1.5.4
+- crond: Fix regression from previous release.
+Only first job from a crontab was being run.

+Release 1.5.3
+- Fix CVE-2019-9704 and CVE-2019-9705 to avoid local DoS of the crond.
+- crontab: Make crontab without arguments fail.
+- crond: In PAM configuration include system-auth instead of password-auth.
+- crond: In the systemd service file restart crond if it fails.
-- crond: Inherit PATH from the crond environment if -P option is used.
+- crond: Use the role from the crond context for system job contexts.
-- crond: Remove hardcoded "system_u" SELinux user, use the SELinux user of the running crond.
-- anacron: Small cleanups and fixes.
+- Multiple small cleanups and fixes.
-- crond: Fix longstanding race condition on repeated crontab modification.

 The source can be downloaded from [https://github.com/cronie-crond/cronie/releases]